wenxich/personal-site-v1/README.md

 # wenxich.github.io

-A portfolio website created using HTML, CSS, and JavaScript.
+My portfolio website created using HTML, CSS, and JavaScript.

 <b>Media credits:</b> All media content was created by me. :~) <i>(Please do not repost or redistribute my artwork without credit or permission.)</i>